frangrolemund/unum/.unum/doc/DESIGN.md

 and the configured compiler.
 It supports a single sub-category of 'include' that defines a list of C++ include diretories to use for compilation.

+## Bootstrapping

+When the unum repository is first cloned or wishes to perform a clean rebuild, it first performs bootstrapping before the unum kernel then takes over responsibility for deployment activities.
+The bootstrapping process aims for immediate self-sufficiency of the toolchain from a single primitive - the C++ compiler suite.
+Much of the needless complexity of modern development is derived from the vast graph of inter-dependencies of modern tools and third-party libraries.
+The principle of 'one' in unum addresses this by embedding as much of what is needed for complete development in this single repository's codebase.
+Unum purposely advances the 'batteries-included' philosophy to ensure its developers maximize their autonomy.

+	NOTE:
+	In the best interest of unum consumers, there are two exceptions to this embedding strategy:

+	1. The C++ compiler and related tools.
+The compiler is the bridge into the local platform ecosystem and is expected to offer the best possible results for general workloads.
+Additionally, the choice of C++ for unum for both internal and transpilation of its language is very intentional to ensure developers are not unknowingly committed to custom third-party compilers or toolchains at some later date.

+	2. Highly-specialized third-parties.
+Most notably with security implementations where mistakes could have serious consequences, but additionally with standardized complex processing often found in databases (ie. SQLite, PostgreSQL, etc), a third-party will be integrated over building customized implementations.
+This will be a complex gray area that requires significant rigor to minimize these dependencies.
+In this case, the balance must be drawn between correctness/safety and developer independencies.

+Bootstrapping involves three phases of ingestion, pre-kernel and deployment.

+Ingestion initiates the process through conventional native tooling (typically `make`) to detect the local compiler and encode it in to unum for deployment.

+Pre-kernel is the action of a simplified program (uboot) to compile only the most fundamental parts of the `unum` kernel used for deploying respository code to then rebuild the full kernel.

+Deployment is the rebuilding of the unum kernel with all source in the repository for runtime access.

+The bootstrapping sequence follows this pseudo-code, assuming a recently cloned repository:
+	* run `make` in the root
+	  * `make` creates `uboot`
+	  * `make` executes `uboot` passing the current compiler tools to it
+	    * `uboot` identifies the system type and creates a shared header
+	    * `uboot` compiles `unum` as a pre-kernel, with only the code necessary for deployment using the manifest in the config directory of of the basis directory `./.unum`
+	  * `make` executes the `unum` pre-kernel to deploy itself
+	    * `unum` pre-kernel rebuilds with all source in the manifest and replaces its own binary
+		* `unum` pre-kernel re-executes the kernel again, requesting deployment verification, completing the process.

+It is allowable to re-run the top-level `make` file after bootstrapping, which will implicitly re-deploy using the most recent kernel unless the configuration or boot program has been modified.